How many STREGA devices can I install on a single project?

 How do I modify the settings of the Smart-Valve?

 The Smart-Valve configuration and settings can be either modified by the USB port locally or Over-the-air.
-One can, for instance, modify the frequency of transmissions in Open or in Close mode, change the radio settings, set conditions to automatically Close the Valve according to the time of the day or day of the week, set the alarm treshold for low battery, etc.
+One can, for instance, modify the frequency of transmissions in Open or in Close mode, change the radio settings, set conditions to automatically Close the Valve according to the time of the day or day of the week, set the alarm threshold for low battery, etc.

 Can the Smart-Valve or Smart-Emitter perform Open or Close on specific conditions?